-This assessment of the present aquatic ecology of Bowmans Creek and its sub-catchments within the study area (i.e., downstream of New England Highway) indicates that Bowmans Creek provides valuable fish passage conditions linking the Hunter River to upstream Bowmans Creek fish habitats.
+This assessment of the present aquatic ecology of Bowmans Creek within the study area (i.e., downstream of New England Highway) indicates that Bowmans Creek provides valuable fish passage conditions linking the Hunter River to upstream Bowmans Creek fish habitats.
 Bowmans Creek provides valuable localised fish and aquatic habitat within the study area.
 Whilst Bowmans Creek is perennial, there can be long periods of limited fish passage due to the disconnection of pools during periods of low flow, when the flow is confined to sub-surface sediments.
-The sub-catchment drainages flowing through the study area and draining to Bowmans Creek have been altered by agricultural practices to the extent that they do not supply any significant aquatic ecological habitat (with the exception of limited habitat provisions via in-line and other farm dams).